J-Leetch/Neural-Network-Evolutionary-Optimisation/README.md

 It was a challenge for myself done in a little bit of spare time after 1st year exams to test out my new programming skills.
 The results were surprisingly good considering its simplicity and that it was a first attempt, starting from zero knowledge and without using any machine learning libraries etc.

-Give it a look and/or a run... it's satisfying to watch if nothing else!
-GeneticAlgorithmNeuralNetBirds.pyde holds all of the necessary code - all that you need is an installation of Processing 3 with the python mode.
+Give it a look and/or a run... it's satisfying to watch if nothing else! *GeneticAlgorithmNeuralNetBirds.pyde* holds all of the necessary code - all that you need is an installation of Processing 3 with the python mode.

 ## The network
-- The network has a fully connected 4-layer structure with [5,4,3,1] nodes in each layer going from the input layer to the output node although many different shapes and sizes seem to work just fine.
+- The network has a fully connected 4-layer **structure** with [5,4,3,1] nodes in each layer going from the input layer to the output node although many different shapes and sizes seem to work just fine.
-- The inputs (what the AI can 'see') are:
+- The **inputs** (what the AI can 'see') are:
   - the horizontal distance to the next gap
   - the vertical distance to the top and bottom of the next gap (the gaps become narrower as more gaps have been passed)
   - the horizontal speed of the game (which increases with each gap passed to make it get harder)
   - the velocity at which the 'bird' itself is moving vertically
-- The 'decision' of the network to flap upwards or not flap for every frame cycle is interpreted by whether or not the output node's value is above 0.5 (on a scale of 0-1 given by the sigmoid function applied on each node).
+- The 'decision' of the network to flap upwards or not flap for every frame cycle is **interpreted** by whether or not the output node's value is above 0.5 (on a scale of 0-1 given by the sigmoid function applied on each node).

 ## The optimisation algorithm
-The learning algorithm uses these ideas from evolution:
+The learning algorithm uses these ideas from **evolution**:
 - ranking according to fitness (how well each 'bird' in the population does in the game)
 - breeding or 'crossover' of properties between instances to create 'offspring' (better instances get to breed with the other best ones)
 - mutation to create greater variety

 Starting from an initial, randomly generated population which plays the game until all instances have crashed, these evolutionary processes are combined to produce a subsequent new (and hopefully improved) generation so that, across multiple generations, the AI becomes very effective at playing the game.

+##~ Code snippet

 The most interesting section of the code to implement these general ideas, written by me with almost no research (and so admittedly basic but also transparent and simple):